gaussianopensource/gaussianopensource.github.io/_pages/about.md

   - /about.html
 ---

 We are the research and development team at [Gaussian Robotics](https://www.gaussianrobotics.com/).
-We work on various topics on intelligent robotics, our goal is to build systems that effectively and efficiently interact with our physical world.
+We work on various topics on intelligent robotics, ranging from computer vision to SLAM.
+Our goal is to build systems that effectively and efficiently interact with our physical world.

 We have vairous openings for both research interns and engineers in Shanghai, Chengdu and Singapore, please visit our [career page](https://www.linkedin.com/company/gausiumofficial/jobs/) for openings.